michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 }
 ```
 ### Variables Explanation
-* "forecast_code" is the link to your GitHub repository which you have created and configured earlier.
+* "forecast_code" is the full URL link to your GitHub repository which you have created and configured earlier in activity 3.
 * "forecast_code_branch" is the variable which points to the branch of your GitHub repository.
 * "configure_run" is the file where the begin date was set.
 * "config_set", "function" specify the FLARE config_set and which FLARE function to run